 PCs are subject to market risk.
 The market values of your PCs will vary over time in response to, among other factors: the level of, and changes in, prevailing interest rates; the age and other characteristics of Mortgages backing a PC; the number of and outstanding principal balance of other PCs with similar characteristics; and the availability of comparable securities.
-Financial, regulatory and legislative developments concerning Freddie Mac generally, including whether we are in conservatorship or receivership, could affect prices for your PCs.
-In addition, any adverse change in the market perception of our level of governmental support or credit standing could reduce the market price of PCs.
+Financial, regulatory and legislative developments concerning Freddie Mac generally could affect prices for your PCs.
+In addition, any adverse change in the market perception of our credit standing could reduce the market price of PCs.
 If you sell your PCs when their market values are low, you may experience significant losses.

 You may not be allowed to buy PCs.
 If you are subject to investment laws and regulations or to review by regulatory authorities, you may not be allowed to invest in some types of PCs or in PCs generally.
-If you purchase PCs in violation of such laws or regulations, you may be compelled to divest such PCs.

 If you own PCs backed by Mortgages that you transferred to us, your voting and consent rights may be limited.
 Under certain circumstances, if you transferred Mortgages to us in exchange for cash or PCs, when determining whether Holders of PCs have given any request, demand, authorization, direction, notice, consent or waiver, any PCs beneficially held by you may be disregarded and deemed not to be outstanding or may be otherwise limited in voting rights.
-In addition, your rights may be limited as a result of our conservatorship.
-See Governance Factors.